JustMitah/Library-Management-System/README.md

 # Library-Management-System
-Using JAVA/JAVAFX with Jfoenix libraries and Scene Builder
+Using JAVA/JAVAFX with Jfoenix libraries
+Netbeans IDE and Scene Builder